Finances on Separation Solicitors

 Assets and the Family Home

 If your name is not on the mortgage, but you live in the property and contribute to the running costs – for example, if you pay your spouse rent or contribute to the bills – then you have a right to continue to live in your matrimonial home.
 Seek legal advice if you suspect your spouse may remortgage or sell the house without your knowledge or agreement.
-UK family law differs if you are an unmarried couple, so talk to family law solicitors about your rights.
+English family law differs if you are an unmarried couple, so talk to family law solicitors about your rights.

 Savings and Pensions